Fortune [only] favours the prepared mind

-INTRODUCTION to safe experimentation.
-Why bother with it!
+INTRODUCTION to safe experimentation

-All the material in this web site has been generated by a large number of people over decades; I am only one of them.
+All the material in this website has been generated by a large number of people over decades; I am only one of them.
 None of this material would have been tested without the support of many clients, colleagues, supervisors, teachers, family and friends.

 The practical nudges, or safe experiments, included here have worked for somebody, at some time.

-You will chose your own way to use this material.
+Please chose your own way to use this material.
 Make it your own and find out what works for you – in the knowledge that no-one can tell you what will work until you have a go.
 You will need to cast around to find material most suited to you and your present circumstances.

-You will need to find material most suited to you and your present circumstances.
-When you take a step, it will lead to an improved ability to build on success (a ‘small victory‘) and to adapt when you get it wrong (a ‘small defeat’).
+When you take a step, it may develop your ability to build on success (a ‘small victory‘) and to adapt when you get it wrong (a ‘small defeat’).
 There could be a mixed result so make what sense you can of that!

 Therefore, you may want to work on your personal development with a consultant.
 There are many people who can act as a consultant.
 The important thing is to find some-one reliable and discreet outside your immediate circle of friends or family.

 WHAT’S NEXT – ACTION

-It can be argued that without any records and results, there is no experiment.
-That said, you can keep your records brief: use concrete, short sentences, even bullet-points, to help keep your focus.
+It can be argued that without results, there is no experiment but you can keep your records brief.
+Use concrete, short sentences, even bullet-points, to help keep your focus.
 I have included some detailed headings on another page.

-A diary or a journal is not needed.
+A diary or a journal is useful to some but not essential.
 Journals and diaries are detailed documents; they can help a lot but you may not be used to that sort of thing.
 The important thing is to make a start and have some record to supplement your memory.

-Such data will need to be used, and re-used, to move things along.
-Keeping the material in your head sounds convenient, but it is not likely to work.
-My main concern is that a fleeting experience, often valuable to move things on, is too easily missed.
+Such data can be used, and re-used, to move things along.
+Keeping the material in your head sounds convenient, but it might not work.
+The results can arise from fleeting experiences – valuable for moving things on – yet too easily missed.
 We forget stuff or overlook it.

-EXPERIMENT: write down the following items on a piece of paper, in any order:
+Write down the following items on a piece of paper, in any order:

 Experiment; outcome; records; commitment; just noticing, small details; building on victories; acceptance of defeats.